lwyer-star/Process-Journal-Task-2/weeks/week8.md

 ### Glanceable chip — what it is and why I’m using it

 #### What it is
-A small, always-visible UI element that compresses state into 2–3 words and a color (e.g., green “Good to run”).
+A small, always-visible UI element that compresses state into 2–3 words and a colour (e.g., green “Good to run”).
 Tapping it expands into a short banner with the reason and a single action.

 #### Why this pattern for running
-- Minimizes reading while moving; works at arm’s length.
+- Minimises reading while moving; works at arm’s length.
 - Keeps attention on the environment, not the screen.
 - Works on both phone and potential device outputs (LED/haptic).

 #### Design rules I’m following
 - Content: 2–3 words max; no numbers unless essential.
-- Color + label always paired (color-blind safe); contrast ≥ 4.5:1.
+- Colour + label always paired (colour-blind safe); contrast ≥ 4.5:1.
 - Touch target ≥ 44px height; safe margins around edges.
 - One job: show state; tap to expand for the “why” + one action.
 - Idle battery use: no constant animations; only change on state updates.